arraynetworks/array_lbaasv1_driver/README.rst

    limitations under the License.
    -->

-APV Driver for OpenStack LBaaSv2
+Array load balancer Driver for OpenStack LBaaSv1
 ===============================

 Introduction
 ------------

-The APV Driver for OpenStack LBaaSv2 is an OpenStack Neutron LBaaS service provider driver.
+The  Driver for OpenStack LBaaSv1 is an OpenStack Neutron LBaaS service provider driver.

 Compatibility
 -------------

-The APV Driver for OpenStack LBaaSv2 is compatible with OpenStack releases from Liberty forward.
+The Driver for OpenStack LBaaSv1 is compatible with OpenStack releases from Kilo forward.

 Copyright